rust-lang/book/second-edition/src/ch11-02-running-tests.md

 ```

 By controlling which tests run, you can make sure your `cargo test` results
 will be fast.
-When you're at a point that it makes sense to check the results
+When you’re at a point that it makes sense to check the results
 of the `ignored` tests and you have time to wait for the results, you can
 choose to run `cargo test -- --ignored` instead.